Sethdf6/Nfl-Fantasy-Analysis/README.md

 After confirming that the distribution was roughly as expected I moved onto looking at individual under/over performers.
 I used 2023 data as it seemed to have some clear standouts but any year would have worked.
 For this year I took the players with the greatest negative difference (over-valued) and greatest positive difference (under-valued) between their ADP and rank.

 ![10 overvalued players in 2023](images/over_valued_players_2023.png)
-In 2023 our 10 most overvalued players can be seen above.
 ![10 undervalued players in 2023](images/under_valued_players_2023.png)
-In 2023 the most under valued players are above.

 One thing to note here is just because a player was under valued does not make them good for Fantasy just like an overvalued players is not necessarily bad.
 Some of these guys were projected for 0 points and then had average seasons which is why they appear so high on this list.